Updated: Jul 24

 Inciting Incident: After the mustard gas attack and night assault by Japanese 3rd Division, Japanese forces declare taking the Sihang Warehouse within three hours.

 End of ACT1: Japanese forces surround Sihang Warehouse with Type 94 tankette unit and Excavators.
-Compradores of the foreign confessions witness the battle across the Suzhou Creek; foreign Military attachés monitor the situation from their airship.
+Compradors of the foreign confessions witness the battle across the Suzhou Creek; foreign Military attachés monitor the situation from their airship.